IBM/Education-SelfService-AI-Chatbot/README.md

 > Note that this may take a few minutes.
 This will create 2 [`.csv`](./data/discovery-nlu/output) files.
 Take a look at the format by exploring the files.

+## 4. Configure Watson Discovery

+### Create Discovery Collection

+Discovery xxxxxxx

+1. First create a Discovery Collection.
+This is the database which will hold your response data.

+* Find the Discovery service in your IBM Cloud Dashboard.
+* Click on the service and then click on `Launch Watson Discovery`.
+* Create a new data collection by hitting the `Upload your own data` button.
+You will see that you have one collection created that comes with Discovery by default.
+That is the `Watson Discovery News` collection.
+* Provide a collection name - call it `Courses`
+* Select `English` language
+* Click `Create`

+You will need to configure Discovery in 2 steps:

-- The last step to create a set `.json` files.
-This the format that Discovery accepts.
-Run a node program to convert the `.csv` file to a set of `.json` files in a directory named `manualdocs`.
+1. Create a set of `.json` files that Discovery will consume for its collection.
+The [node program](./src/read-file.js) converts the `.csv` file to a set of `.json` files in a directory named `manualdocs`.

 -  Install [Node.js](https://nodejs.org) (Versions >= 6).